Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 But when Daar, Gilgamesh, Alex, and Yan emerged from the control center looking harrowed, armorless, but with an Igraen prisoner in tow, he knew that the worst of it was over.

 The Counsels spoke with each other quietly.
-Julian tried not to eavesdrop, but he was only human, after all…
+Julian tried not to eavesdrop, but he was only human, after all...

 Gilgamesh and Alex parted ways, leaving Yan and Daar to march down to meet them.
 Julian stood up, being momentarily the senior-most man, and nodded in salute for everyone.

 "News?"

 "Complicated," Daar grumbled.
-"The world just changed *again…"*
+"The world just changed *again..."*

 Naturally.